-For progression of OHSS severity, a multiple logistic regression model adjusted for stratification factors (site and OHSS severity) will be used and an adjusted difference in hospitalisation rates will be obtained using the delta method via margins (30).
-To aid interpretation, measures of treatment effect will be presented as adjusted odds ratio (aOR), adjusted risk difference (aRD) and adjusted relative risk/risk ratio (aRR, using a binomial regression model described for the primary outcome described in section 11.2.1) with 95% CIs.
+For progression of OHSS severity, a mixed effects logistic regression model adjusted for stratification factors (site as a random effect and OHSS severity as a fixed effect)

+will be used and an adjusted difference in hospitalisation rates will be obtained using the delta method via margins (30).
+To aid interpretation, measures of treatment effect will be presented as adjusted odds ratio (aOR), adjusted risk difference (aRD) and adjusted relative risk/risk ratio (aRR, using a model described for the primary outcome described in Section 11.2.1) with 95% CIs.

 For time to resolution of OHSS assessed within 28 days post-randomisation, Kaplan-Meier curves will be used to visualise the resolution curves between treatment arms and differences qualified using a log-rank test.
+Median time to resolution by treatment arm with 95% CI will be calculated and reported as summary measures of within group effects.
 Participants who fail to achieve resolution of symptoms within 28 days post-randomisation will be censored.
-For sensitivity analysis, a Cox proportional-hazards regression model adjusted for site and OHSS severity will be used (if assumptions are met) and treatment effect measure presented as adjusted hazard ratio (aHR) and 95% CIs.
+For sensitivity analysis, a Cox proportionalhazards regression model with shared frailty (site as a random effect) and OHSS severity (as a fixed effect) will be used (if assumptions are met) and treatment effect measure presented as adjusted hazard ratio (aHR) and 95% CIs.
 Alternative approaches when the proportional hazard assumption is not met will be detailed in the SAP.

 For cumulative length of OHSS hospital stay, bootstrapping resampling procedure (accounting for stratification) will be used to obtain the median difference with 95% CI and associated p-value.
-For patient satisfaction at 28 days, a total satisfaction score will be analysed using a multiple linear regression model adjusted for site and OHSS severity, and measure of effect will be presented as adjusted mean difference in satisfaction between treatment arms with 95% CI and associated p-value.
+For patient satisfaction at 28 days, a total satisfaction score will be analysed using a mixed effects linear regression model adjusted for site (as a random effect) and OHSS severity (as a fixed effect), and measure of effect will be presented as adjusted mean difference in satisfaction between treatment arms with 95% CI and associated p-value.